BuseBoy/Shop-Customer-Analysis-SQL/README.md

      - Overall, profession does not strongly influence spending.

    - **Family Size**:
      - Spending is not significantly affected by family size.

+   - **Gender**:
+     - Spending is not significantly affected by gender.
 ---

 ## 🛠️ Technologies Used